thunkable/docs-thunkable-com/README.md

 **"I believe in life, liberty, and the pursuit of your own apps" **_- Barack Obeaver_

-> Thunkable empowers developers of the future to solve their own problems with the world's best technologies

 ---

 ## What is Thunkable?

-Thunkable is a drag and drop platform for building native, mobile apps on Android and now iOS.
-No coding required.
+Thunkable is platform where anyone can build their own mobile apps without having to code.
+Available on Android and iOS.

 Get familiar with our platforms and explore their features: